Awards

 To create awareness policies and services that will serve youth, adults and families in need of alcohol and drug abuse prevention.

-Since its inception, the Commission has achieved the following goals:
+Since its inception, the Commission has achieved the following goals:- Created a Resource Directory for Substance Use Services.

 The City also supports a local nonprofit called “People with Ideas of Love, Liberty, Acceptance, and Respect (PILLAR),” which has — among many other things — installed “harm reduction vending machines” throughout the city.
 The machines contain free Narcan, Fentanyl tests, and personal hygiene kits.